com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 In case you want to try out the latest features and improvements that are currently in master, unstable versions of Mill are [available](https://github.com/com-lihaoyi/mill/releases) as binaries named `#.#.#-n-hash` linked to the latest tag.
-Installing the latest unstable release is recommended for bootstrapping mill.
+Installing the latest unstable release is recommended for bootstrapping Mill.

 The easiest way to use a development release is by updating the [Bootstrap Script](#bootstrap-scripts-linuxos-x-only), or